NAME

 DESCRIPTION

 Each repository has a preferred content setting, which specifies content that the repository wants to have present.
 These settings can be configured using git annex vicfg or git annex wanted.
-They are used by the --auto option, by git annex sync --content, and by the git-annex assistant.
+They are used by the --auto option, by git annex sync --content, by clusters, and by the git-annex assistant.

 While preferred content expresses a preference, it can be overridden by simply using git annex drop.
 On the other hand, required content settings are enforced; git annex drop will refuse to drop a file if doing so would violate its required content settings.
 A repository's required content can be configured using git annex vicfg or git annex required.